 Substance use disorders are a growing concern in India.
-In the last decade, behavioral addictions have also emerged as a key mental health challenge.
+In the last one decade, behavioral addictions have also emerged as a key mental health challenge.
 Community-based surveys have suggested that substance use disorders affect a significant proportion of the population.
 These disorders cause impairment of physical, psychological, social, and financial health.
 The burden attributable to the use of substances at the population level is considerable.

 The high magnitude of substance use disorders and behavioral addictions calls for a multipronged and multifaceted action.
-The approaches to addressing substance use disorders can generally be categorized into supply reduction (reduction of availability of substances), demand reduction (effective treatment of substance use disorders and awareness to reduce initiation of substance use), and harm reduction (reducing the harms associated with substance use, without necessarily targeting cessation of substance use).
-Acute treatment phase of detoxification is followed by maintenance treatment and rehabilitation.
+The approaches to addressing substance use disorders can generally be categorized into supply reduction (reduction of availability of substances), demand reduction (effective treatment of substance use disorders and awareness to reduce initiation of substance use), harm reduction (reducing the harms associated with substance use, without necessarily targeting cessation of substance use).
+Acute treatment phase of detoxification is followed by a maintenance treatment and rehabilitation.
 All of these interventions and approaches have their role.
-From a public health perspective, substance use disorders and emergency), and empowering a range of medical professionals for screening and providing treatment for addictive disorders can be an important step in improving the availability of services.
-There is a distinct role of prevention, whereby preventive measures can be instituted at schools, colleges, workplaces, and communities.
-There is a need for convergence to jointly address the problem of substance abuse under a coordinating body.
+From a public health perspective, substance use disorders and behavioral addictions are commonly observed in the primary care clinical setting (outpatient, inpatient and emergency), and empowering a range of medical professionals for screening and providing treatment for addictive disorders can be an important step in improving the availability of services.
+There is a distinct role of prevention, whereby preventive measures can be instituted at schools, colleges, workplaces and communities.
+There is a need for a convergence to jointly address the problem of substance abuse under a coordinating body.

-Medical professionals can play an important role in mitigating the effect of substance use disorders and behavioral addictions in the general population.
-The National Academy of Medical Sciences (India) (NAMS), can play a key role by offering considered views for addressing substance use disorders and behavioral addictions in the Indian population.
-In pursuance of the meeting of NAMS held on 21st April 2022, a Task Force was constituted on Alcohol and Substance Use Disorders and Behavioral Addictions.
-The Task Force has the mandate to develop a white paper to be submitted to the Government of India for improving the health intervention activities in the area of alcohol and substance abuse disorders and behavioral addictions.
+Medical professionals can play an important role in mitigating the effect of substance use disorders and behavioural addictions in general population.
+The National Academy of Medical Sciences (NAMS), India can play a key role by offering considered views for addressing substance use disorders and behavioral addictions in the Indian population.
+In pursuance of the meeting of NAMS held on 21st April, 2022, a Task Force was constituted on Alcohol and Substance Use Disorders and Behavioural Addictions.
+The Task Force has the mandate to develop white paper to be submitted to Government of India for improving the health intervention activities in the area of alcohol and substance abuse disorders and behavioural addictions.
 The Task Force reviewed the current reports and data pertaining to alcohol and substance use disorders and behavioral addictions in India.
 It then developed a consensus on the key observations and key recommendations, taking into consideration the healthcare services and the varied social-cultural-economic contexts across the Indian landscape.